potassco/clorm/README.rst

 Development
 -----------
-* CLORM was developed using Python 3.7.
-Python 3.7 introduced the ``async`` keyword which meant that the Clingo API had to change slightly to use ``_async``.
-Because of this the unit tests will fail on Python 3.6.
-However, I don't think there are any other Python 3.7 specific things and I will look at getting CLORM to work on earlier Python 3.X versions.
-Not sure if I'll worry about supporting Python 2.7.
+* Python version: CLORM was developed using Python 3.7 and has been tested with Python 3.6.
+* Clingo version: CLORM has been tested with clingo version 5.3.0 and 5.3.1

 TODO
 ----
-* clean up the API - test whether clingo solving under assumptions requires external declarations.
-I don't think this would be possible (without declaring all possible inputs as ``externals``).
-However, if this is the case then it would be better to use this rather than having the ``add_facts()`` function.
+* clean up the API
 * add Sphinx documentation
 * add more examples